kikiisong/HCI-homework/index.md

 > "I do actually open those apps frequently enough that I don't need to be reminded I need to open it every minute."

 When a notification draws your attention, it’s eating your limited daily cognitive resource up.
 Whether you click on it and get distracted for a few minutes or just simply look at it for a few seconds, the intake and process of information are done.
-Study shows that email and other notifications increase inattention and stress[^6][^7].
+Studies show that email and other notifications increase inattention and stress[^6][^7].
 This is also why browsing on your phone is not a proper relaxation of your brain.
 As much as you are not deliberately contemplating, using your phone is inevitably cognitive demanding because of the massive amount of information present online.

 ### Getting my life together